WHY ISN'T MOVING FUN?

 Moving & Storage

 *Always check personally as to the exact progress of your renovations.
 Contractor’s estimates are often overoptimistic.
-Many times we’ve had to reschedule a move at the last minute because the customer put off visiting his new apartment and, one day before the move, found that the floors were not finished.
+Many times we’ve had to reschedule a move at the last minute because the customer put off visiting the new apartment and, one day before the move, found that the floors were not finished.